tytydraco/yessleep/out/The_thing_in_the_tire_swing_is_watching_us.md

 One night, about 3 weeks after we moved in, I went into the yard to fetch them for dinner.
 I called out, but got no response.
 As I got closer I saw that my youngest had his head through the dirty old tire while his brother stood with his arms crossed and annoyed expression.
 I told him to get his head out of it because it was muddy, but he just swung around and laughed.

-"I look like the woman now mommy!"
+"I look like the man now mommy!"
 He said.

 I looked at my oldest and could see he shared my concern.
 I ushered them back into the house, telling myself it was just typical 5-year-old imagination.
 Still, he seemed a little old to be having imaginary friends.

 It started with glimpses of something dangling beside the swing out of the corner of my eye.
 Every time I turn to get a closer look it would be gone.
 My husband thought the stress of the move was making me paranoid, but I knew better.
 Every now and then I'd catch myself staring at the tire swing.
 I'd hear it swinging from the living room and turn to stare at it, only to see it completely still.
 Then I'd go back inside and try not to think about it.